Benefits and entitlements following a death

 After a bereavement you may need financial support.
-The Department of Social Protection provides certain once-off payments to help out families during this difficult time.
-Your local Department of Social Protection's representative (formerly known as the Community Welfare Officer) deals with some of these payments.
+The Department of Social Protection (DSP) provides certain once-off payments to help out families during this difficult time.
+Your local Community Welfare Officer deals with some of these payments.

 You must have made a certain number of PRSI contributions to be eligible for some social welfare payments.
 You may be eligible for other payments, if you pass a means test or if you are in urgent need.
 Time limits apply for many payments, so apply as early as is possible.

-Whether you qualify or not for one of the above grants you may be eligible for an Exceptional Needs Payment to help with funeral costs if you are on a low income.
+Whether you qualify or not for one of the above grants you may be eligible for an Additional Needs Payment to help with funeral costs if you are on a low income.
 Each case is decided on its merits.
-Your Department of Social Protection's representative (formerly known as the Community Welfare Officer) prefers if you apply before the funeral takes place, but in practice, most people apply afterwards.
+The Community Welfare Service prefers if you apply before the funeral takes place, but in practice, most people apply afterwards.

 In many cases a payment or a grant cannot be paid until all the necessary documentation is received.
 If you are claiming the grant, you are responsible for the production of certificates, documents and any information required, for example: